GeoscienceAustralia/PyRate/docs/usage.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 The last step of the PyRate workflow is to re-assemble the tiles and
-save geotiff files of the final time series and linear rate products.
+save geotiff files of the final time series and stacking products.

 ::